“Once a noble and shining kingdom

 Dalmoran has since taken over the Kingdom.
-He still claims the title of King although he is more of a dictator.
-He now rules as absolute dictator of the realm.
+He still claims the title of King although he is more of a dictator and rules the realm with absolute authority.
 He has established his own order of dark knights.
 The capital city has endured a time of turmoil.
 Those who have accepted Dalmoran as king have survived and thrived.
 Those who cling to the old ways have perished or fled.
-Out in the realm, the rule of the dark king is less felt, but the towns are commanded by his lieutenants.
+Out in the realm, the rule of the dark king is less felt, but the towns are often ruled by nobles loyal to him.

 The Kingdom of Anquar still has eight provinces.
 All are ruled by representatives of Dalmoran who rule with equal ruthlessness.
 Anquar has a huge economic chasm between the wealthy nobility and the commoners.
 The vast agricultural regions are ruled by the landed nobility.
 Wealthy barons operate huge estates worked by the peasants.
 The barons operate within a hierarchy, all faithful to Dalmoran.

 King Dalmoran rules unfettered by concepts of mercy or justice.
 His word is law.
 His armies carry out his word.
 His priests conduct dark ceremonies to glorify him.